lluzalves/Android-Agentic-Template/README.md

 ### 1. `.copilotignore` / `.aiexclude`
 Adjust asset and build paths to match your project structure.
 > ⚠️ `.copilotignore` only has practical effect on Copilot Enterprise plans.
-> For individuals, the real eviction strategy is **Tab Hygiene** — keep irrelevant files closed.
+> For individuals, the practical context hygiene habit is **Tab Hygiene** — keep irrelevant files closed.

 ### 2. `.github/copilot-instructions.md`
-Paste your real ViewModel/UiState pattern.
-The AI will mirror it exactly:
+Paste your real ViewModel/UiState pattern so the assistant has a concrete local example to follow:
 ```kotlin
 // TODO: replace with your real pattern + DI annotation
 data class MyUiState(val isLoading: Boolean = true, val error: String? = null)